angelromarco04/MyNotes/CS/OS/data/21_Intro.md

 6. The interruption management subroutine is executed.

 ### Interrupt Ending
-- Every interruption subroutine ends with the `iret` statement.
+Every interruption subroutine ends with the `iret` statement.
 1. CPU switches to user mode.
 2. Information is recovered from the stack and loaded to the CPU registers.
 3. CPU continues running previously stopped process.

+### Types of Interruptions.

+- Hardware Interruptions
+	- Electrical signals arriving to the CPU.
+	- Essential to allow multiprogramming
+- Software Interruptions

 ---
 ## OS Process Management